laserpants/lessedit/README.md

 Sundown
 -------

-Sundown is based on the original Upskirt parser by Natacha Porté, with many additions by Vicent Marti (@tanoku) and contributions from the following
+Sundown is based on the original Upskirt parser by Natacha Port&eacute;, with many additions by Vicent Marti (@tanoku) and contributions from the following
 authors: